An observation on the Tur\'an-Nazarov inequality: Proofs and examples in dimension one

 \begin{lemma} Let $p(t) = \sum_{k=0}^m c_k e^{\lambda_k t}$ be an exponential polynomial, $c_k ,\lambda_k \in \C$.
 Then the number of zeroes of $p(z)$ inside each disk of radius $r>0$ does not exceed $4m+7\hat \lambda r$, where $\hat \lambda = \max|\lambda_k|$. \end{lemma}

 The reason we use the Khovanskii bound in Theorem \ref{d.turan} is that it involves only the imaginary parts of the exponents $\lambda_k$.
 In contrast, the bound of Lemma \ref{naz} is in terms of $\hat \lambda = \max|\lambda_k|$ (as opposed to $\max|\Im \lambda_k|$).
-In order to apply Lemma \ref{naz} we notice that
+So for the real parts of the exponents of $p$ large, the Khovanskii bound may be better.